beachu23/Pick-Ban-Analysis/README.md

 | pick4_pos | mid                   | mid                  | top                   | top                  | mid                   |
 | pick5_pos | top                   | top                  | mid                   | mid                  | top                   |

+**Univariate Analysis**

 <iframe
   src="assets/avg_pick_order_by_pos.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

+Barplot of the average pick order by position generated with some dataframe manipulation.
+We can see that adc and jg are typically picked the earliest, followed by support, mid, and top.

 <iframe
   src="assets/pick_order_by_pos_win_vs_loss.html"